Big Brother VIP Kosova season 4

 Big Brother VIP Kosova 4, is the fourth season of Big Brother VIP Kosova, once again hosted by Alaudin Hamiti and Jonida Vokshi.
 The season began airing on 17 November 2025 on Klan Kosova.

 The viewers were able to watch the whole season live from the house in two live pay-per-view channels, Big Brother VIP Kosova 1 and Big Brother VIP Kosova 2, available on the Kosovan TV platform Artmotion.
 For the Kosovo-Albanian diaspora, the live feed was distributed via NimiTV, which serves audiences across Europe, and TVALB, which provides access for viewers in the United States and Canada.
 The show is also broadcast in Albania on the TV platform Tring and DigitAlb, which also broadcasts the Albanian version Big Brother VIP.

+Olta Gixhari returned as opinionist in the live shows and was joined by Leonora Jakupi, replacing Milaim Zeka.
+On several occasions, Valdrin Sahiti replaced Gixhari or Jakupi whenever one was temporarily away.
+Diellza Daka returned as the host of the fourth season of the spin-off show Big Talk Kosova, marking her second time in this role.

 Production

 In June 2025, presenter Alaudin Hamiti and executive producer Olsa Muhameti, announced that the show will return with the fourth season.
 Early speculation suggested that the season would begin airing on 31 October 2025, while other outlets reported potential launch dates of 3 November or 7 November 2025, following a comment made by host Alaudin Hamiti in a viral video clip.
 Later sources indicated that the premiere had been postponed until mid to late November 2025, possibly due to production adjustments and the timing of the Kosovan local elections.

 There were rumors that Jonida Vokshi might not return as the presenter for the fourth season, but according to promotional material from the production, she will host alongside Alaudin Hamiti for the fourth time.
 Several media outlets speculated on potential opinionists for the fourth season.
 Among the frequently mentioned names were Leonora Jakupi, Valdrin Sahiti, Milaim Zeka and Olta Gixhari.
 Reports also suggested that Dalina Buzi would serve as a opinionist, but in November 2025 she denied these reports, confirming that she would not participate in the season.
 Rumors suggested that the fourth season of Big Brother VIP Kosova may introduce a new panel format, replacing the usual male–female duo with two female opinionists.

+During the live launch of the show, it was announced that Olta Gixhari would return for her second season as an opinionist, and that she would be joined by singer and songwriter Leonora Jakupi.